-Title of each class Trading Symbol Name of exchange on which registered Common Stock, \$0.0001 par value per share SRPT The Nasdaq Global Select Market

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes \boxtimes No \square
+Title of each class Trading Symbol Name of exchange on which registered Common Stock, \$0.0001 par value per share SRPT The Nasdaq Global Select Market Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (\$232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes \boxtimes No \square
+1934 during the preceding 12 months (or for such shorter period that the registrant wa as required to the such rep ports), and (2) has been st abject to such fiffing requirements for the past 90 days.
+Yes ⊠ No □ Indicate by check mark whethe r the registrant has submitted electronically eve ery Interactive Data File r equired to be submitted p ursuant to Rule 405 of Regulation S-T (§232.405 of this ch napter) during the p receding 12 months (or for s such shorter period that th ne registrant was required to submit such files).
+Yes 🗵 No 🗆 company" in Rule 12b-2 of the Exchange Act.

 Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth

-Large accelerated filer Accelerated filer
+Large accelerated filer

-Non-accelerated filer Smaller reporting company
+Non-accelerated filer

 Emerging growth company

+Accelerated filer

+Smaller reporting company

+Emerging growth company □

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.
+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box

 Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗆 No 🗵
+Yes $\ \square$ No $\ \boxtimes$